-Figuring out how much turkey you'll need for your Thanksgiving dinner can be a real head-scratcher.
-Especially when you start to consider variables like your family's appetite, and whether you like to have plenty of leftovers afterward.
+Figuring out how much turkey you'll need for your Thanksgiving dinner can be a real head-scratcher, especially when you start to consider variables like your family's appetite and whether you want any leftovers.

-If that weren't hard enough, you have to make the same calculation for everything else: the potatoes, the stuffing, the gravy, even the pie!
+If that wasn't hard enough, you have to make the same calculation for everything else: the potatoes, the stuffing, the gravy, and even the pie.

 Let's tackle the turkey first.